yazz/VisualJS/README.md

 ### What is the basic Unit of code in Visual Javascript?
-A component is the basic unit of code in Visual Javascript, represented as a function in a .vjs text file.
+A component is the basic unit of code in Visual Javascript, represented as a function in a .vjs text file

 ### How does Visual Javascript differ from Visual Basic?
-The Visual basic style development environment in Visual Javascript is just a Visual Javascript component itself.
-Other development paradigms can also be built in, with a VR/AR development environment planned for the future using Oculus Quest and WebXR.
+Visual Javascript does not use Basic.
+It uses Javascript as the scripting language.
+Also, the Editor is not the main part of Visual javascript. in fact the Visual Javascript editor is just a component with the environment.
+Other development paradigms can also be built in, with a VR/AR development environment planned for the future using Oculus Quest and WebXR

 ### How much will Visual Javascript cost?
 Visual Javascript is free to download and use.
-We will be releasing a hosted version at some point.
+We will be releasing a paid hosted version at some point